-Q: Can I post student grade publicly?
+Q: Can I post student grades publicly?

 Q: Can I leave graded student assignments, tests and quizzes outside my office for student pick up?

-If the graded materials can be tied directly to a student, do NOT leave them outside your office without written consent from the student.
+If the graded materials can be tied directly to a student, do not leave them outside your office without written consent from the student.
 See previous question for further information.

 Q: Can I write a letter of recommendation for a student containing GPA and grade information?

 If a student wishes for their GPA or grade information to be contained in the recommendation letter, they must give written consent.
 The consent must include all of the following: